Elections in Indiana: Election dates

 Except in special circumstances, all of Indiana's federal, state, and municipal elections occur on Election Day, being the first Tuesday following the first Monday of November.
 Except for members of the Indiana House of Representatives, all other elected state and municipal officials serve terms of four years.

-Historically the states first elections were held on August 10, 1816.
-Thereafter elections occurred on the first Monday of October until 1852 when elections began to be held on Election Day.
+The state's first elections were held on August 10, 1816.
+Thereafter, elections occurred on the first Monday of October, until 1852, when elections began to be held on Election Day.